-Our schedule of upcoming classes is enclosed.
-You can also find our schedule on the local high school bulletins and our website.
-Most courses are made up of 6 hours.
-Classes are held at Mid-America Bank, Wardsville facility (lower level) at 1500 Friendship Road, just off of Route B.
+Our schedule of upcoming classes is on this website.
+You can also find our schedule on some of the local high school bulletins.
+Our courses are made up of 6 hours of instruction spread out over a few weeks.

 Early registration is required because all group classes have limited enrollment.
-The registration form is enclosed.
-Individual sessions are available for writing or selected subjects at varying hourly fees.
+Individual sessions are available for all ACT subjects, including writing at varying hourly fees.

 Please feel free to call or email me with any questions.
 It is my goal to help your child succeed.
 References are certainly available.